Joan Benedict Steiger: Film

-Benedict Steiger is also known for a classic bit from the original version of Candid Camera, where she played a lost tourist looking for directions from passersby.
+Benedict Steiger is known for a classic bit from the original version of Candid Camera, where she played a lost tourist looking for directions from passersby.
 She was also part of the ensemble of the original Steve Allen Show, where she did double duty as the spokesperson for Hazel Bishop cosmetics.
 On daytime drama, she had regular and recurring roles on General Hospital, Days of Our Lives, and Capitol.
 She has a starring role the 2011 feature Dead Border.

 Personal life

-Joan Benedict Steiger is also known for her personal relationships, which are the basis for her one-woman show, The Loves of my Life.
-Steiger's first marriage was to actor John Myhers, best known for his work in How to Succeed in Business Without Really Trying.
-They were married from 1962 until Myers' death in 1992.
+Joan Benedict Steiger's personal relationships are the basis for her one-woman show, The Loves of my Life.
+Her first marriage was to actor John Myhers, best known for his work in How to Succeed in Business Without Really Trying, and they were married from 1962 until Myhers' death in 1992.
 Benedict Steiger is also the widow of the Academy Award-winning actor Rod Steiger, whom she married October 10, 2000.
 They appeared in two films together, A Month of Sundays and the telefilm The Flying Dutchman.
 Following Rod Steiger's death in 2002, Benedict Steiger's partner was actor Jeremy Slate, a veteran of over 80 films and television shows dating back to 1959, until his death in 2006.